rapidsms/rapidsms/docs/topics/backends/database.rst

 database backend, instead of sending a text message, the database backend stores the message in a database table.

+The database backend is currently only used with httptester and with the unit test harness.
+Generally, you will not use the database backend in production deployments.

 Configuring
 -----------